 When you enter the expiration date of the family member's passport, make sure that it is at least six months into the future.
 If not, get the passport renewed.
 However, if waiting for the renewal will cause problems for this application, simply submit this application, write in the existing passport expiration date, and then add "renewal pending."

 In addition to the forms described above, you'll need to submit some documents and other items with your reinstatement application.
 These include:

 If you have been out of status for more than five months, you have to pay a new SEVIS fee and include proof of payment with your application.

 When you have put your reinstatement application together, submit it to USCIS at the address on its instruction page for Form I-539.
-You may also submit it online through USCIS' Electronic Immigration system.
+You may also submit it online.
 Make a complete copy of the entire submission for your records.